raLaaaa/goblog-example/README.md

 return c.Redirect(routes.App.PostEntry())
 ```

-For testing purposes we set our session expiration to none and store the under the key `user` the `username` into our session.
+For testing purposes we set our session expiration to none and store under the `username` under the key `user` into our session.
 Afterwards we flash a successful login message and redirect to the `PostEntry` section.

 The three methods we did not cover yet in our Authentication controller are: